zdu-strong/transparent-republic/foundational-charter/Public Currency Freedom Charter.md

 Transparent Republic Public Currency Freedom Charter

-Chapter: Free Currency Exchange System
+Chapter: Lumen - A Free Currency Exchange System

 To uphold global economic liberty and cross-border cooperation, the Transparent Republic hereby establishes a structured and publicly accountable Free Currency Exchange System, supported and supervised by the state.
 This system is grounded in dynamic public participation, responsible financial logic, and complete transparency.